Minnesota's first iron ore mine—the Soudan Mine—opened in 1882. Operations went underground by 1892 since the ore body

 Soudan Mine is home to one of Minnesota's largest bat hibernacula.
 It is estimated that between 10,000 and 15,000 bats use the mine for their winter home.
 The bats can be found throughout the mine in the winter.
 In late June and July they leave the mine to roost in the woods, where—like most bats in Minnesota—the females will have one pup.
 The bats return to the mine in late July and early August, when you can often see them at dusk as they leave the mine in search of food.

 White-nose syndrome (WNS)—a disease caused by a fungus dangerous to bats—has been confirmed at the park.
 WNS is harmful and mostly fatal to hibernating bats, and has decimated bat populations in the eastern portions of the United States and Canada.
 It is transmitted primarily from bat to bat and is not known to pose a threat to humans, pets, livestock or other wildlife.

-Public tours of the mine and physics lab are continuing.
+Public tours of the mine are continuing.
 To help keep the fungus from spreading, visitors are required to walk across special mats designed to remove spores from footwear.
 Visitors also are advised not to visit other caves or mines with any clothing, footwear or gear they have used in areas where WNS or the associated fungus is present, because washing alone cannot sufficiently disinfect clothing.

 Learn more about white-nose syndrome and what you can do to help slow its spread.